Autism

 The girls also underwent behavioural, body movement and speech therapy designed to help them thrive and flourish.
 The girls went to play groups and later to preschool to ensure experience being around other children.
 Their parents improved the air quality in their homes.
 All these different interventions, chosen specially for each girl's needs, helped significantly reduce or eliminate their autism symptoms over the two years.

-Prevention / remedies / cures / treatment for Autism
+Prevention / remedies / cures / treatment for autism

 - Many of the remedies for depression and other neurological and psychological problems also apply to autism.